Firhouse: Kearney family

 Firhouse was the site, in 1816, of the disappearance of a gamekeeper, and the subsequent hanging of three of the Kearney family for the suspected murder involved.
 Following the disappearance of John Kinlen, a bloody axe was found near the Kearneys' pub in Firhouse and the Kearneys, a father and two sons, were convicted of the killing.
 A gallows was built at the suspected scene of the crime, outside their pub, for their hanging.
 When one son, William, fell through the gallows, it was discovered that he was too tall to be strangled by the rope around his neck, so a hole was dug under the gallows, and the hangman then pulled down on his legs and held onto him until he was dead.
 No visible reference to this incident can be found in modern Firhouse.

-Governance and politics
+Governance

-Firhouse is in the jurisdiction of South Dublin County Council, with councillors elected within the Firhouse-Bohernabreena electoral area.
-In the system of council committees, it is in the oversight of the Rathfarnham / Templeogue / Firhouse / Bohernabreena Area Committee.
-For strategic planning purposes, the council groups Firhouse in the extensive Templeogue / Walkinstown / Rathfarnham / Firhouse neighbourhood (the other "neighbourhoods" of the county being greater Tallaght and the broad Clondalkin area).
+Firhouse is in the local government area of South Dublin County Council.
+The local electoral area of Firhouse–Bohernabreena elects 5 councillors to south Dublin County Council.
+In the system of council committees, it is in the oversight of the Rathfarnham/Templeogue/Firhouse/Bohernabreena Area Committee.
+For strategic planning purposes, the council groups Firhouse in the extensive Templeogue/Walkinstown/Rathfarnham/Firhouse neighbourhood (the other "neighbourhoods" of the county being greater Tallaght and the broad Clondalkin area).

-The district lies within the Dail Eireann constituency of Dublin South-West.
+Firhouse is in the Dáil constituency of Dublin South-West.